-Samsung Galaxy S II 4G and Galaxy Rush for Boost Mobile, Galaxy Reverb for Virgin Mobile officialAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S II 4G and Galaxy Rush for Boost Mobile, Galaxy Reverb for Virgin Mobile officialAlex Wagner - Editorial Director of News and Content

 Samsung, Boost Mobile and Virgin Mobile earlier this month teased that it'd have "big mobile news" to share at an event on August 22, and now that that date has finally rolled around, the companies have revealed just what they were hinting at.
 First up, Boost Mobile has announced that it'll soon be adding a trio of Samsung handsets to its roster.
 The Samsung Galaxy S II 4G is Boost's version of the Epic 4G Touch and will launch on September 6 for $369.99.
 The Galaxy S II 4G will be able to access Sprint's WiMAX network, which is available in 71 markets.
 Like the EpTouch, Boost's Galaxy S II 4G will pack a 4.52-inch Super AMOLED display, 1.2GHz dual-core processor, 8-megapixel rear and 2-megapixel front cameras and 16GB of storage.
 It'll come preloaded with Android 4.0 Ice Cream Sandwich and will be available in both black and white.